rrimyyu/OPTIMAL_BP_AI/README.md

 ```

 *Note:*
-The `figures/` and `results/` directories are **not uploaded to GitHub**,
+The `data/` and `results/` directories are **not included in the GitHub repository**.
-but are automatically created when you run the training script.
+However, the `results/` directory is automatically created when you run the training script.
-All generated reports and model files are stored in `results/reports/` and `results/models/`.
+All generated reports and model files will be saved under `results/reports/` and `results/models/`, respectively.

 ---